ATTENTION! NOW HIRING! Read More

 We’d like to make it clear, however, that this is only the case if the leak is actually coming from the tank and not another component such as the drain valve or the temperature-and-pressure valve.
 In either of these cases, it’s possible you may just need a valve replacement.
 The best way to know for sure is to contact a pro.

 Another indication that your water heater is failing is if it can’t provide enough hot water for your entire home.
 If you’ve got two showers and a 5-person household, for instance, two people should reasonably be able to successfully finish overlapping showers without worrying about running out of hot water.
 This isn’t always the case, though.
+Unusual sounds can also be a clue—read about spooky water heater noises to know what’s normal and what isn’t.

 Your water heater might not be the right size for your home if you’ve always run out of hot water in the morning.
 So, if your water heater is fairly new and you’re seeing this problem, it may be time to talk to our pros about what your options for upgrading or adding to your system is.
 Be sure to always pick a qualified contractor for your water heater services to ensure it’s properly matched to you and your specific needs for your home.
+If replacement is needed, here’s how to install a new water heater safely and efficiently.

 To get in touch with an expert plumber in University City, MO, contact Performance Plumbing today.